Tick Bites: Flu-Like Symptoms

 - Lyme disease.
 Symptoms usually start 1 to 4 weeks after the tick bite, with up to 90% of people developing an expanding, circular red skin rash.

 - Rocky Mountain spotted fever.
-Symptoms usually start 3 to 12 days (average of 7 days) after the tick bite.
+Symptoms usually start about 2 to 14 days after the tick bite.

 - Tularemia.
 Symptoms usually start within 21 days (but average 1 to 10 days) after the tick bite or other exposure.